|

 Date / Time: Still present

-Further Comments: John Pegg nominated this area as Boadica's final battle site in 2010 after an landscape analysis.
+Further Comments: John Pegg nominated this area as Boudica's final battle site in 2010 after a landscape analysis.

-Location: Garboldisham Heath (Norfolk) - Soldier's Hill (barrows)
+Location: Garboldisham (Norfolk) - Soldier's Hill (barrows) on the heath

 Type: Legend